-In Module 2, we learned about how stocks work and the importance of diversifying your capital.
+In our beginning your investment journey video series, we learned about how stocks work and the importance of diversifying your capital.
 Ashley was aware that she could potentially lose some or all of the money that she invested.
-She was briefed on the risks but happy to continue her investment journey.
+She was briefed on the risks, but happy to continue her investment journey.

 Risk Tolerance: Ashley filled in a questionnaire with an advisor to profile her risk tolerance, which was calculated to be medium risk.